 CME live cattle, hog futures seen opening mixed

-Dec 26 (Reuters) - CME live cattle futures were expected to open mixed on Thursday with investors awaiting this week's cash sales, traders and analysts said.
+Jan 6 (Reuters) - CME live cattle futures were expected to open mixed on Monday, with support from Friday's wholesale beef price gains facing pressure from profit taking, traders and analysts said.

 LIVE CATTLE - Called up 0.200 to down 0.200 cent per lb.